codefellows/seattle-201n5/class-19-project-week-4/README.md

 ## Presentation Prep

 1. Test your presentation:
- * As your teams now have MVP in place and are focusing more on layout, design, and stretch goals today, take a few minutes at some point to go down to The Easy and take a look at your app on the projector/screen setup.
+ * As your teams now have MVP in place and are focusing more on layout, design, and stretch goals today, take a few minutes at some point to go into a classroom and take a look at your app as it displays on a projector.
 You'll be glad you did.
 It's often a moment of, "THAT'S not what we want it to look like!"
 We'll strive to have the instructor/TAs do this with each team on Thursday afternoon

 2. Plan your presentation... have a script:
  * Who will give an intro, and tell us about the problem domain and your team's solution?
 In other words, MC?